NamanJParikh/reu2024-hyperspectral-camera/README.md

 ## StreamProcessorContainer
 This folder contains the files used to containerize the stream processor and run it on the paradim01 server.

+## ProjectFinalResults
+This folder contains hyperspectral images from the LDFZ and analysis and processing of the images to generate results for my project final presentation.

 ## OldFiles
 This folder contains notebooks I used for learning and testing data streaming and are **not needed**.